A complete guide to Freshdesk OAuth in 2026

 Think of it like giving a valet a key to your car.
 That key can start the engine and open the doors, but it can't open the glove compartment or the trunk.
 It’s a temporary key with limited, specific permissions.
 Once the valet parks your car, you get the real key back.

 OAuth works the same way.
 It gives an application a secure "token", like a temporary key, that lets it access specific data on your behalf.
-The problem is, Freshdesk uses this standard for a few completely separate jobs.
-The way OAuth works for logging into your helpdesk is totally different from how it's used for marketplace apps or connecting your email.
-Getting this distinction is the first step to solving the puzzle.
+Freshdesk uses this standard for a few completely separate, important jobs.
+The way OAuth works for logging into your helpdesk is different from how it's used for marketplace apps or connecting your email.
+Understanding this distinction is the first step to a smooth setup.

 The three types of Freshdesk OAuth